Stellify-Software-Ltd/stellify-laravel/README.md

 ## Configuration

+### Step 1: Create a Database for Export

+Create a new MySQL database where your Laravel project will be exported.
+This can be:
+- A local MySQL database on your machine
+- A hosted database (AWS RDS, DigitalOcean, etc.)
+- Any MySQL-compatible database you control

+### Step 2: Add Database Connection

-Add your Stellify database connection to `config/database.php`:
+Add the export database connection to `config/database.php`:

 ```php
 'connections' => [